gokyle/literate/README.md

 Ultimately, I wanted a way to take notes while reading a book and have a way to extract better-looking notes from a source file while still retaining the ability to run the files.
 This program does (pretty much) just what I want it to, although block comments would be nice.
+Originally, I had [golst](https://github.com/gokyle/golst), but wanted to be able to use it with Lisp and Haskell.

 ### License